- When will lessons be held?

 My card has been charged before the course starts.
 Is this right?

 If you choose to pay monthly, the booking form makes it clear that the course fee payable for the number of lessons booked is simply divided up into a number of monthly payments with the first payment charged to your card at the time of booking, and the next instalment charged at the start of the month when the course is due to start.
 This will mean that two instalments will have been paid by most people before the course starts.
 Over the duration of the course of lessons, this helps spread the cost and keeps monthly payments as low as possible.
 There is no correlation between monthly payments and the number of lessons provided in a particular month.

-Many parents (367 so far this year, about 14% of those who have booked lessons) choose to pay for the whole course in full in advance at the time of booking rather than pay in instalments.
+Many parents (usually around 17% of those who book lessons) choose to pay for the whole course in full in advance at the time of booking rather than pay in instalments.